Windows OS Hub

 • Linux

-Windows OS Hub / Microsoft 365 / Teams / How to Send a Message to Teams Channel with PowerShell?
+Windows OS Hub / Azure and Microsoft 365 / How to Send a Message to Teams Channel with PowerShell

 You can send messages to Teams channels from PowerShell using webhook or Microsoft Graph API calls.
 Let’s see how to send and read messages in Microsoft Teams channels using PowerShell.
 You can use these PS scripts in various monitoring or notification scenarios where you need to send a notification not via email (Send-MailMessage cmdlet), but directly to a Teams channel.